 The Committee sets rigorous goals for our executive officers that are directly tied to the Company's financial performance and our total return to our shareholders.
 We believe that the performance-based components of our compensation program, namely our annual bonuses, stock options and performance units, have effectively linked our executives' compensation to our financial performance.
-The following charts set forth the Company's Adjusted EPS performance from Fiscal 2020 through Fiscal 2022 as well as the Company's three-year stock performance compared to the (i) S&P Utilities Index, (ii) Russell MidCap Utilities Index (exclusive of telecommunications companies) ("Adjusted Russell MidCap Utilities Index"), the peer group referenced by the Committee for purposes of the Company's long-term compensation plan through Fiscal 2020, and (iii) UGI Performance Peer Group, which is the peer group referenced by the Committee for purposes of the Company's long-term compensation plan beginning in Fiscal 2021.
+For Fiscal 2023, the Committee added a second performance unit metric, Adjusted EPS, and increased the percentage of performance units awarded to our named executive officers under the Company's long-term incentive compensation plan from 50% of the total target long-term incentive award to 60% of the total target long-term incentive award.
+The Committee recognizes the criticality of Adjusted EPS and determined to include Adjusted EPS as a financial metric in both the short-term and long-term incentive compensation plans for Fiscal 2023.
+The following charts set forth the Company's Adjusted EPS performance from Fiscal 2021 through Fiscal 2023 as well as the Company's three-year stock performance compared to the (i) S&P Utilities Index and (ii) UGI Performance Peer Group, which is the peer group referenced by the Committee for purposes of the Company's long-term compensation plan.

 The Summary Compensation Table reflects the grant-date fair value for equity awards, as required.
 However, we believe that a better assessment of amounts earned through equity awards can be made by considering our executives' realizable pay.
-While UGI Corporation performance unit awards resulted in payouts in two of the last five performance cycles, there was no payout for the UGI Corporation performance unit awards cycle ended December 31, 2019, December 31, 2020, or December 31, 2021.
-In addition, the current cycle scheduled to end December 31, 2022 is tracking towards no payout.
-Further, the Fiscal 2020, 2021 and 2022 stock option awards were "underwater" as of September 30, 2022, meaning that the exercise price for those option awards was higher than the market price of UGI Corporation common stock on that date.
-As an example, Mr. Perreault's realized pay of \$1,725,373 (consisting of Mr. Perreault's base salary and bonus) for Fiscal 2022 was approximately 29% of his total target compensation opportunity of \$6,060,694 disclosed in the Summary Compensation Table.
-Mr. Perreault did not receive a performance unit payout in Fiscal 2022 and did not exercise any "in-the-money" stock options in Fiscal 2022.
+UGI Corporation performance unit awards resulted in no payout for the UGI Corporation performance unit awards cycle ended December 31, 2019, December 31, 2020, December 31, 2021 and December 31, 2022.
+In addition, the current cycle scheduled to end December 31, 2023 is tracking towards no payout.
+Further, all outstanding stock option awards were "underwater" as of September 30, 2023, meaning that the exercise price for those option awards was higher than the market price of UGI Corporation common stock on that date.
+As an example, Mr. Perreault's realized pay of \$2,009,750 (consisting of Mr. Perreault's base salary and bonus) for Fiscal 2023 was approximately 20% of his total target compensation opportunity of \$9,967,435 as disclosed in the Summary Compensation Table.
+Mr. Perreault did not receive a performance unit payout in Fiscal 2023 and did not exercise any "in-the-money" stock options in Fiscal 2023.